cosmos/cosmos-sdk/x/group/spec/03_messages.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/6f58963e7f6ce820e9b33f02f06f7b96f6d2e347/proto/cosmos/group/v1beta1/tx.proto#L107-L118

 It's expecting to fail if:
-- new metadata length is greater than some `MaxMetadataLen`.
+- new metadata length is greater than `MaxMetadataLen` config.
 - the signer is not the admin of the group.

 ## Msg/CreateGroupPolicy